• Skip to main content

 • Olive Oil Spray

-This recipe for Baked Italian Chicken Legs actually has nothing at all to do with the flavors of Shake 'n Bake (which was far too salty for my taste).
+This recipe for Baked Italian Chicken Legs actually has nothing at all to do with the flavors of Shake 'n Bake (which were far too salty for my taste).
 It's only the preparation method that is the same.

 A picture is worth a thousand words...maybe!